 How can I relieve Sciatica pain during pregnancy**?**

-Prenatal yoga: Engaging in prenatal pregnancy yoga under the guidance of certified instructors, can promote flexibility and reduce sciatic nerve pressure.
+Prenatal yoga: Engaging in prenatal pregnancy yoga under the guidance of certified instructors can promote flexibility and reduce sciatic nerve pressure.

 Physiotherapy: Seeking guidance from a physiotherapist can provide tailored exercises to alleviate sciatica symptoms.

-Pillows for support: Properly placed pillows while sitting or sleeping can offer support and relieve pressure on the sciatic nerve.
+Invest in a pregnancy pillow for support: Properly placed pillows while sitting or sleeping can offer support and relieve pressure on the sciatic nerve.
 Pregnancy pillows have been specifically designed to ease aches and pains.

 Symptoms of sciatica pain in pregnancy